a-mohan1/a-mohan1.github.io/_pages/projects.md

 author_profile: true
 ---

+I have worked on several projects applying machine learning and deep learning as part of coursework, in my job, and for self-learning.
 Here are some of my personal data science projects:

 - [Brain tumor classification using Convolutional Neural Networks](https://www.linkedin.com/pulse/deep-learning-brain-tumor-classification-aruna-mohan/)
 - [Time series analysis of air travel and the impact of COVID-19](https://www.linkedin.com/pulse/time-series-analysis-air-travel-impact-covid-19-aruna-mohan/)